CEOs sour on Trump policies, warn they hurt business, investment

 CFIUS is an intra-agency panel that reviews acquisitions on national security grounds.

-Chinese state-owned Sinochem Group [SASADA.UL], which has been in merger talks with ChemChina to create the world's biggest industrial chemicals firm, said that it did not think it could clinch a U.S. acquisition in the current environment.
+Chinese state-owned Sinochem Group, which has been in merger talks with ChemChina to create the world's biggest industrial chemicals firm, said that it did not think it could clinch a U.S. acquisition in the current environment.

 "You know what's happening today, so I think you will see there will be less investment going abroad," Sinochem Chairman Ning Gaoning said.